morgen-peschke/trans-factsheet/README.md

     * Blog post that takes a broader stance of "whether or not it's a mental illness to be trans (a matter largely of semantics), that doesn't change the fact that gender dysphoria can be mentally debilitating and we should allow people to get medical treatment for gender dysphoria".
-    * Also acknowledges that characterizing trans people as inherently having a mental illness opens the door to sigmatization and discrimination
+    * Also acknowledges that characterizing trans people as inherently having a mental illness opens the door to stigmatization and discrimination
 * [https://www.apa.org/topics/lgbtq/transgender](https://www.apa.org/topics/lgbtq/transgender) "_A psychological state
   is considered a mental disorder only if it causes significant distress or disability.
 Many transgender people do not experience their gender as distressing or disabling, which implies that identifying as transgender does not constitute